aalbrechtsen/popgen21/scanPCA.md

  $NGSadmix -likes $ThePath/admixture/data/input.gz -K 3 -P 4 -minMaf 0.05 -seed 21 -o myownoutfilesK3
  ```

-;
-; Try to write the command you would run if you wanted to run an analysis of the data with NGSadmix with K=3 (-K 3), using 4 cpu (-P 4), using only SNPs with minor allele frequency above 0.05 (-minMaf 0.05), set the seed set to 21 (-seed 21) and set the prefix of the output files to myownoutfilesK3 (-o myownoutfilesK3).

 Next, plot the estimated admixture proportions by running the following code in R :